“Diversity of care is our key to longevity”

 His interest in wound care stemmed from a desire to follow his patients’ well-being all the way from surgery through long-term care.
-He began visiting nursing homes himself, but demand out-grew his availability, so he started bringing in nursing staff.
+He began visiting nursing homes himself, but demand out-grew his availability, so he started bringing in Advance Practice Nurses.

-All of the nursing staff at Surgical Wound Care Services have experienced backgrounds in wound care and a dedicated interest in seeing patients find genuine recovery.
+All of the Advanced Practice Nurses at Surgical Wound Care Services.
+They are experienced and have extensive training and backgrounds in wound care.
+All Advanced Practice Nurses share a dedicated interest in seeing patients find genuine recovery.
 They make weekly visits to our nursing home partners to check up on patients and provide regular wound care maintenance.
 They have direct oversight from Dr. Ferraro, who is on-call whenever surgical services are required and who provides guidance should a patient need a change in direction in their wound care treatment.
 This level of staff experience and local oversight is unavailable from any of our competitors.

-Althea was born, raised, educated and spent most of her life in India.
-She is married with two daughters, both are nurses, married and have kids.
-Althea served in the Indian Military Nursing Services for about 15 years, traveled all over India.
+Born in India, Althea was raised, educated, and has spent most of her life in India.
+She is married with two daughters.
+Althea’s daughters are both nurses and are married and have children.
+Althea served in the Indian Military Nursing Services for about 15 years and traveled all over India.
 She has been a nurse for over 35 years and has loved each moment of the profession.
-Coming to this country opened up a lot of opportunities for her, not only for work but education as well.
+Coming to this country opened up many opportunities for her, not only for work but for education.
 Althea got interested in wounds while working and saw a window of opportunity for career growth.
-She went back to school, working full time, graduated with BSN from Indiana Wesleyan University, so she could get into the Wound Ostomy Continence School, which required BSN.
+She went back to school, working full time, and graduated with a BSN from Indiana Wesleyan University to get into the Wound Ostomy Continence School, which required BSN.
 She completed WOCN certification and continued to obtain MSN and completion of APRN.
-Finally, after a very long struggle juggling between work, school and being a grandmother, Althea graduated with MSN from Kent State University.
+Finally, after a long struggle juggling work, school, and being a grandmother, Althea graduated with MSN from Kent State University.
 She obtained her CNS (Clinical Nurse Specialist) certification.
 She joined SWCS with Dr. Ferraro in January 2016.
-Her specialty as an APRN is Adult Gerontology and her passion is wound ostomy care.
+Her specialty as an APRN is Adult-Gerontology, and her passion is wound ostomy care.
 Althea loves to see the wound heal and help patients in their time of need with ostomy care.